traceannwhite/Flexbox-Example/flexbox-theknot.md

 | align-self  | Default alignment                                   | `align-self:center`          |
 | order  | Reorder the elements                                | `order:1`          |

-For this design each li will have a defined width.
-Let's use the `flex` shorthand property.
+For this design each li will have a defined width so let's see what the the `flex` shorthand property will do for us.

 ```css
 li.ItemContainer {